swathipollishetty/ImmigrationFraud/README.md

 Description: This is the initial data we have obtain from our research obtained from a study.
 It includes 28 rows and 8 columns.

 ## Logistic Regression Model
-File name: ImmigrationFraudModels.Rmd
+File name: ImmigrationFraudModels1.Rmd
-Description: This is an R file which has code related to Logistic Regression model and visualizations.
+Description: This is an R file which has code related to Logistic Regression model.

 ## Support Vector Machine Model
 File name: SVM_MarriageFraud.ipynb